sigmatec-enterprises/senior-fullstack-nextjs-search/README.md

 - [ ] Dockerise your application and any services

 If this sounds too simple for you, add some additional features to this plain and boring App, you are more than welcome to.
+This is your opportunity to put your best foot forward, note that everything will be taken into account.

 **Good luck and have fun!**